 - The balance of the hardships to each party.

 - The goal that the supported party shall be self-supporting within a reasonable period of time.
 Except in the case of a marriage of long duration as described in Section 4336, a “reasonable period of time” for purposes of this section generally shall be one-half the length of the marriage.
 However, nothing in this section is intended to limit the court’s discretion to order support for a greater or lesser length of time, based on any of the other factors listed in this section, Section 4336, and the circumstances of the parties.

 - The criminal conviction of an abusive spouse shall be considered in making a reduction or elimination of a spousal support award in accordance with Section 4325.

 - Any other factors the court determines are just and equitable.

 Clearly doing this evaluation is a daunting task.
 Even if you do not go through each one, take a special look at the crucial “15th” factor; “Any Other Factors the Court Determines Are Just and Equitable“.
 Many Family Law practitioners refer to this factor as the “Wild Card”.

-In California the issue of determining spousal support becomes even more complicated.
+The issue of determining alimony in California becomes even more complicated.
 This is because of the fact that the single largest line-item in any family budget is, generally, housing.
 When you split up a single household and attempt to support two separate households there is rarely enough money to go around guaranteeing both parties the same standards they enjoyed during marriage.